-In our class time last week, I began with the same three bottles I did several weeks ago in the Children’s Sermon.
+Jesus had an even more important way for us to remember this lesson, when it came time for the meal.
+I’d like to switch to the language and images involved in eating a meal, going back to that First Communion class we had together a couple weeks ago.
+I began with the same three bottles I did several weeks ago in the Children’s Sermon.
 There were differently liquids in the bottles: apple juice, a healthy drink; soda pop, a junk-food drink; and glass cleaner, a poison.
 What I try to teach with these three things that you could drink is that you have learned what is good and bad for your bodies….

 And it’s similar with your spirits.
 As a human being you have a spiritual side, too, and there is also such a thing as heathy food, junk food, and poison when it comes to feeding our spirits.
 You did a very good job in talking about these various kinds of ways of feeding our spirits.
 Do you remember some of them?
 [Recount some class discussion.]

 When it comes to our spirits, though, people have turned to religion through the ages to learn about what’s healthy for our spirits.
 But there’s been one problem.
 I’ll call it the problem of “sacrifice” for short.
 What Jesus was teaching his disciples about in that first first communion class almost two thousand years ago had very much to do with this problem of sacrifice.
 His example of washing their feet was meant to turn the whole thing about sacrifice around.
 Here’s what I mean.